-Aligning liability and performance

-1.1.
-It may not be practical for a Subcontractor to be liable to the supplier to the same degree that the supplier would be liable to the customer if a Subcontractor fails in its obligations (such as a failure to meet SLA performance targets, and the credits to the customer are more than the credits the supplier gets from the Subcontractor).
+- Aligning liability and performance and the supplier would be liable to the customer if a Subcontractor fails in its obligations (such as a failure to meet SLA performance targets, and the credits to the customer are more than the credits the supplier gets from the Subcontractor).
 Typically, the supplier is receiving more revenue from the customer than the Subcontractor is receiving for its part of the deal, so the at-risk amounts could be different, and therefore the supplier and Subcontractor may want to take this into account when allocating liabilities.
-However, there may be situations where the Subcontractor's role is so critical to the overall success of the transaction that the supplier and Subcontractor agree for the latter to indemnify the former for a failure to deliver that essential element.
+However, there may be situations where the Subcontractor's role is so critical to the overall success of the transaction that the supplier and Subcontractor agree for the latter to indemnify the former for a failure to deliver that essential element. - Aligning timeframes 1.2.
+When setting timeframes for certain actions that will require involvement of Subcontractors (e.g., notice of cancellations, change orders, relaying of key information among the parties), it is prudent for the supplier to take into account internal turnaround times and the time needed to communicate with a Subcontractor when committing to contractual deadlines (e.g., within x days, supplier shall...)

-Aligning timeframes
+Aligning compliance